 - Wooden spoon: All you need for mixing is a wooden spoon.

-- Piping bag with tip: You need a large pastry bag to pipe the pastry.
-And a Wilton 1A piping tip for cream puffs or an Ateco 869 French star piping tip for eclairs.
+- Piping bag with tip: You need a large pastry bag (affiliate link) to pipe the pastry.
+And a Wilton 1A piping tip (affiliate link) for cream puffs or an Ateco 869 French star piping tip (affiliate link) for eclairs.

 - Scoop: I prefer to scoop my dough for cream puffs and profiteroles.
-For this, you need a 1.5 tablespoon scoop.
+For this, you need a 1.5 tablespoon scoop (affiliate link).

 How to make pâte à choux

 - Bring water, butter, and salt to a full boil.

 - Add the flour and stir vigorously with a wooden spoon.
 Cook for 5 minutes while stirring constantly until the paste forms a ball and pulls away from the sides of the pot.
 A film will be visible on the bottom of the pot.

 - Remove from heat and allow to cool slightly.